mkb79/Audible/docs/source/intro/getting_started.rst

 .. note::

-   If you have activated 2-factor-authentication for your amazon account, you can append the current OTP to the password.
+   If you have activated 2-factor-authentication for your Amazon account, you can append the current OTP to the password.

 .. note::